bahammel/brems-work/README.md

 ## Seeing changes since last save

-`git stats` -- show what files have been changed
+`git status` -- show what files have been changed
 `git diff` -- show the changes made to those files

 ## Save work